karunakarrao/DevOps/Docker/Docker-notes.md

 Q. What is a Docker: Image?
 ----------------------------
-Images are multi-layered self-contained files that act as the template for creating containers.
-They are like a frozen, read-only copy of a container.
-Images can be exchanged through registries. during the build process, if we want to avoid the file which we don't want to build, then create a file named `.dockerignore` file and add the file which need to be ignored during the build process.
+Docker image is a lightweight, standalone, and executable package that encapsulates the software, its dependencies, and configuration needed to run an application.
+It serves as a blueprint for creating Docker containers.
+Docker images are built from a set of instructions called a Dockerfile, which specifies the base image, application code, environment settings, and other components.

-Sample docker image creation using the Dockerfile:
+Sample docker image creation using the Dockerfile is shown below

+Dockerfile
 --------------------------------------------------
 ```
-FROM ubuntu:latest
+FROM nginx:latest			# Use an official Nginx runtime as a base image

+COPY index.html /usr/share/nginx/html	# Copy the local index.html file to the container's web root

-EXPOSE 80
+EXPOSE 80				# Expose port 80 for incoming traffic

-RUN apt-get update && \
-    apt-get install nginx -y && \
-    apt-get clean && rm -rf /var/lib/apt/lists/*
+CMD ["nginx", "-g", "daemon off;"]	# Define the default command to run when the container starts

 ```